Akanksha1212/MyLife-2022/README.md

 ## Feb 5-6
 - Kickstarted Ripple 1.0, a 30 day Mentorship Program that I started with 3 of my classmates.
 We matched mentors from 2022 MCA IGDTUW batch to 2023 batch students and with this mentorship program we aim to build a strong community of MCA IGDTUW students and help our juniors in getting guidance in their placement prep.
 - I participated in HackViolet this weekend with Kaman Au, an excellent designer from Philippines.
 I converted her designs into code and created Sheroes with her.
 We won Best use of Google Cloud 2nd place.
-Though we were confident of our idea and project and belived we had potential to win in other categories as well but I am happy that I got a chance to work with Kaman on Sheroes.
+Though we were confident of our idea and project and believed we had potential to win in other categories as well but I am happy that I got a chance to work with Kaman on Sheroes.

 ## Feb 12-13
 - Hosted session on Firebase which was part of Road to Google Solution Challenge by GDSC IGDTW.